HanyuuFurude/pages/source/_posts/Review/OS.md

 			- communication link

-				1. link may be unidirectional or bidirectional
+				1. link may be unidirectional or bidirectional (双向)

 				2. a link may be associated with many processes